 - 4 pounds potatoes or about 7-8 large potatoes (russet potatoes are best)

 - 1 green cabbage or Kale

 - 1 stick unsalted butter divided into three parts

 - 4-5 scallions green onions, chopped

-Peel and boil the potatoes.
-Remove the core from the cabbage, slice it thinly, and put into a large saucepan.
+- Peel and boil the potatoes.
+Remove the core from the cabbage, slice it thinly, and put it into a large saucepan.
 Cover with boiling water from the kettle and keep at a slow rolling boil until the cabbage is just wilted and has turned a darker green.
-This can take anything from 3-5 minutes depending on the cabbage.
-Test it and don’t let it overcook if anything it should be slightly undercooked.
+This can take anything from 3-5 minutes, depending on the cabbage.
+Test it and don’t let it overcook if anything, it should be slightly undercooked.

 © Heidy L. McCallum and The McCallum’s Shamrock Patch, 2020-2013 unauthorized use and/or duplication of content/ material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Heidy L. McCallum and The McCallum’s Shamrock Patch with proper and specific direction to the original content.